motya-proxy/motya/docs/roadmap.md

 ### Release / v1.x.x

-At this stage, `river` will make a 1.0 release.
+At this stage, `motya` will make a 1.0 release.

 ## Far Future Milestones - Beyond 1.0